Pano2VR is a powerful virtual tour software that converts your panoramic or 360° photos and videos into interactive experiences.

 Zoom in to Jeffrey Martin’s 400-gigapixel panorama of Prague!
 This 360º image is 900,000 pixels wide.
 It took about 10 hours to remap on a laptop using Pano2VR, resulting in a total of 1,569,650 tiles.

-This virtual tour example uses computer generated home models and features the built-in skin, “Feather Orb”.
+This virtual tour example uses computer-generated home models and features the built-in skin, “Feather Orb”.
 The Feather Orb skin features a sliding thumbnail menu, animated circular node hotspots with preview, and translation support.
 Check out all the built-in skins.

 Add some movement to your panorama by embedding video into still panoramas.
 This examples shows video pinned and aligned within the panorama.
 Find the tutorial here.